azulzaietz/gcc-conversational_ai_analytics/infra-as-code/README.md

 ## Start testing

 **Execution:**
 - Cloud Function is triggered through an EventArc when a `google.cloud.storage.object.v1.finalized` event occurs.
-To start testing, send a **dual-channel** audio file to the trigger bucket `five9-audio-files.*`.
+To start testing, send a **dual-channel** audio file to the trigger bucket `original-audio-files.*`.
 This will trigger the cloud function to change the audio file format to a supported format by Cloud Speech and upload the conversation into CCAI, each conversation will have their ID and Cloud Storage audio blob associated.

 If any input file is located in a different bucket, they could be transferred through gsutil with the following command: